PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 Asarah looked at him skeptically but said, "Ooookay.
 Try me."

 "You call me a Wizard.
 And so I am," he indicated his surroundings.
 "As you can see I am a master of arcane and powerful forces the workings of which you cannot possibly hope to understand, but, you are a clever girl," Asarah winced.
 He said 'clever girl' in the tone of voice one might use to praise a prize horse or a well-trained dog.
-If this jackass was trying the smooth-talk it wasn't working.
+If this jackass was trying the smooth-talk, it wasn't working.

 Dimsbury charged on heedless of the effect he was having.
 "So, I believe you can understand the importance of my work here.
 Work that, if you chose to join the team, you would be supporting in a vital, culinary role."

 "You see, I am not merely the cliché of some maladjusted character living in the bowels of the Earth, twisted and bent on revenge.
-Nor am a I a mere conjuror," and here he threw up a burst of flame into the center of the room, "though revenge and conjuring are well-within my capabilities.
+Nor am an I a mere conjuror," and here he threw up a burst of flame into the center of the room, "though revenge and conjuring are well-within my capabilities.

 "I am a creator, a researcher, a man who delves deeply into the very fabric that binds our realities together."